KateRamsey/Tweater/README.md

 features:
 /home/index shows 20 most recent posts from user and those they follow, forward and back buttons at the bottom to nagivate by 20 tweats
-/home/userprofile/{handle} shows a user profile with all of their post and the ablity to follow/unfollow
+/home/users shows a list of other users with follow/unfollow buttons /home/userprofile/{handle} shows a user profile with all of their post and the ablity to follow/unfollow